andryanfarhanmaulana/mem-follow/README.md

     The listener will now start polling for events.

 5.  **Trigger a Test Event (Optional)**
     To see the listener in action, you'll need to trigger a `TokensDeposited` event on the source contract.
-You can do this using a block explorer like Etherscan (via the "Write Contract" tab) or by writing a simple script with a library like `web3.py`.
+The easiest way is to interact with the contract using a block explorer like Etherscan (via the "Write Contract" tab) or a wallet interface.

-    Here is a minimal example of how you might trigger the `depositTokens` function:
+    For developers, a simple script using a library like `web3.py` can also be used.
+Below is a minimal example of how you might call a `depositTokens` function:
     ```python
     # NOTE: This is a separate, one-off script you would run to test the listener.
     # It requires its own setup with web3, a contract ABI, and a signer.